-We are always happy to help but there are certain situations where our assistance will be limited:
+We are always happy to help, but there are certain situations where our assistance will be limited:

-Transport timetables: Our website includes an access information tab for each of the tours, with links to relevant bus/train companies operating in the area, as well as guidelines on how to get to your starting point and back from the finishing point.
+Transport timetables: Our website includes an access information tab for each tour, with links to relevant bus/train companies operating in the area, as well as guidelines on how to get to your starting point and back from the finishing point.
 We recommend that you check this information before you travel.
 If you haven’t booked airport transfers, your hotel receptionist might also be able to assist you with specific local travel information.

-For more information about our services, the Camino de Santiago routes or to book your Camino trip, don’t hesitate to contact our travel specialists.
+For more information about our services, the Camino de Santiago routes, or to book your Camino trip, don’t hesitate to contact our travel specialists.